Angel chimes: Trademark status

+These registrations protect the use of Angel Chimes as a trademark for decorative candle-powered rotating ornaments.

+By country

 In Sweden

 Christmas angel chimes are popularly known as "änglaspel" in Sweden.
 After World War II, Swedish-made chimes became popular in both Europe and North America.
 These brought a simpler aesthetic in brass.

+In the Czech Republic and Slovakia

+A ringing tree (Czech: zvonící stromek) is the traditional variant most popular in the Czech Republic and Slovakia, consisting of a tree design.
+Ringing trees were first manufactured in Czechoslovakia in the 1950s, and were made until 1989 in the Slovak village of Horná Štubňa.
+In 2011, a team led by Czech man Zdeněk Ševčík, who wanted a tree for his children but could only find secondhand ones, found the original machines and brought them into working order.
+The trees are currently being produced with most work being done in the Czech village of Rožmitál pod Třemšínem.

+Traditionally, the ringing tree is lit on Christmas Eve, often in children's bedrooms or during dinnertime.
+Since the trees began being created again, interest in buying them has increased significantly, including among members of the Czech diaspora overseas.

 In Asia

 More recently, angel chimes manufactured in China has come to dominate the export market.
 The design now includes spinning candles.

 In popular culture

 There are a number of songs written about angel chimes, which include Angel's song, the Christmas Chimes.
 The sheet music has been compiled at the performing arts encyclopedia of the United States Library of Congress up to the present day.
 Ringle-rey, Shoo-hey by Birgit Ridderstedt also refers to angel chimes.